-Some short examples
+A few examples

 In terms of ethics, meaningness is the polar opposite of many ethical systems, e.g. utilitarianism.
 According to utilitarianism, everything you do should be as a means to an end: to increase the world's total happiness or good, and reduce the total pain.
-Utilitarianism does not allow for sincere engagements with anything, which makes it impossible as a value system of interhuman growth.
+Utilitarianism does not allow for engaging sincerelyd with anything, which makes it impossible as a value system of interhuman growth.